Heath Ledger Did Not Die Because Of The Joker, Sister Kate Reveals

 Heath Ledger was considered one of the most brilliant actors of his generation.
-He could have become bigger than he already was but unfortunately, it was all taken away during his death in 2008.
+He could have become bigger than he already was but unfortunately, it was all taken away due to his death in 2008.
 There had been theories suggesting that he was so immersed with The Joker role for Christopher Nolan’s The Dark Knight, that it took a toll on his mental health.
 Now, in the documentary, Ledger’s sister, Kate, reveals that there is no truth to the Joker rumors.

 Back then, there were rumors stating that Ledger was so into his role that it triggered his insomnia, for which he was taking prescription pills.
 According to Heath’s sister, who was at the New York premiere for I Am Heath Ledger documentary, the rumors about Heath’s death being tied to the Joker role shocked her because if it had an effect on the actor, it was the total opposite.
 Kate told the Daily Telegraph that her brother actually had fun playing the character.